e-dorigatti/hyperband-snakemake/README.md

     arguments the configuration file and the budget, and write the result to a file named `result` in the same directory as the configuration file (if you are maximizing a metric, write its negation instead).
- 3. The [random configuration][confg-tmpl] that is read by the training script.
+ 3. The [random configuration][config-tmpl] that is read by the training script.
     Thanks to Jinja2, the actual generation of random parameters is contained in the template file itself.
 There can be some custom logic, e.g. in the provided example the type of regularization (L1 or L2) is chosen based on